ADP® National Employment Report

 About this report

-The ADP National Employment Report is published monthly by the ADP Research Institute in collaboration with the Stanford Digital Economy Lab.
-An independent estimate of private-sector employment and pay, the report is based on data derived from ADP client payrolls.
+The National Employment Report is produced by the ADP Research Institute in collaboration with the Stanford Digital Economy Lab.

 Calendar